-Beta-thalassemia is a potentially severe, genetic blood disease that is characterized by a reduced or no production of β-globin, a component of an oxygen-carrying protein called hemoglobin. β-thalassemia is caused by mutations in the beta-globin (HBB) gene.
-Individuals with β-thalassemia minor have a mutation in one HBB gene, while individuals with the intermediate and major forms have mutations in both HBB genes.iii The absence of sufficient β-globin impairs development and survival of healthy red blood cells are not formed, β-thalassemia can eventually lead to anemia, fatigue and other issues, as it impacts the delivery of oxygen in an individual’s blood cells.
-Mild forms of β-thalassemia may not need treatment.
+Beta-thal is caused by mutations in the β-globin (HBB) gene.
+Individuals with beta-thal minor have a mutation in one HBB gene, while individuals with the intermediate and major forms have mutations in both HBB genes.iii The absence of sufficient β-globin impairs development and survival of healthy red blood cells (RBCs), which can eventually lead to anemia, fatigue and other issues, as it impacts the delivery of oxygen in an individual’s blood cells.iii Mild forms of beta-thal may not need treatment.iii

 What are the symptoms?

-Red blood cells carry oxygen to all cells and tissues of the body.
-Since oxygen is a fuel that all cells require to function, when there are not enough healthy red blood cells, there is also not enough oxygen delivered to all the other cells of the body.
-This condition is called anemia, and patients (person) may feel tired, weak or short of breath.5 If left untreated, severe anemia can damage organs and potentially lead to death.6
+RBCs carry oxygen to all cells and tissues of the body.
+Since oxygen is a fuel that all cells require to function, when there are not enough healthy RBCs, there is also not enough oxygen delivered to all the other cells of the body.
+This condition is called anemia, and people may feel tired, weak or short of breath.viii If left untreated, severe anemia can damage organs and potentially lead to death.ix

-Despite the availability of supportive care, many people with TDT experience serious complications and organ damage due to iron overload.
-By eliminating or reducing the need for blood transfusions, the long-term complications associated with TDT may be reduced.iv Addressing the underlying genetic cause of beta-thal through gene therapy has the potential to restore the capacity of the patient’s own blood-forming stem cells to generate RBCs with a normal hemoglobin content, with the goal of achieving transfusion-independence.iv
+Despite the availability of supportive care, many people with beta-thal experience serious complications and organ damage due to iron overload.iv By eliminating or reducing the need for blood transfusions, the long-term complications associated with beta-thal may be reduced.iv Addressing the underlying genetic cause of beta-thal through gene therapy has the potential to restore the capacity of the patient’s own blood-forming stem cells to generate RBCs with a normal hemoglobin content, with the goal of achieving transfusion-independence.iv

 Find out more.

-You can find more information about β-thalassemia by visiting patient resources.
+You can find more information about beta-thal by visiting patient resources.